rakeshgunduka/gaapi/README.md

 #### Request Data

-    # Using ORM query or python dictionary or json
+    # Using gaapi query or python dictionary or json
     response = ga.batch_get(query)

     # Cache for 600ms